PaCleo/PaCleo/README.md

 ### Hi there 👋👋
 ### Oii 👋👋

-- 🔭 I’m currently looking for an intership anywhere
+- 🔭 I’m currently Working in TCHETURBO
-- 🌱 I’m currently learning JavaScript, SQL, NODE
+- 🌱 I’m Developer Using Pytho, TypeScript and others
 - 📫 How to reach me: pereiraleo01@gmail.com
 - ⚡ Fun fact: I'm a brazilian guy